citusdata/citus_docs/develop/reference_dml.rst

     GROUP BY view_time::date, site_id, url
     ON CONFLICT (day, url, site_id) DO UPDATE SET view_count = daily_page_views.view_count + EXCLUDED.view_count;

-It's worth noting that for :code:`INSERT INTO ...
-SELECT` to work on distributed tables with :code:`ON CONFLICT`, Citus requires the source and destination table to be co-located.

 Updates and Deletion
 --------------------